johnB007/Troubleshooting/InvestigationPackage_Contents.md

 # Investigation Package Contents for Windows Devices
+Purpose: Forensic snapshot collected during active incident response to identify the current state of a device and understand tools and techniques used by an attacker.

+When to Use: During or after a security incident, When investigating alerts or suspicious activity, As part of the investigation or response process, Take response actions on a device in Microsoft, When you need a point-in-time forensic snapshot, or deep troubleshooting from an EDR perspective.

 For Windows devices, the package contains the folders described in the following table: